OpenVoiceOS/ovos-docker/README.md

 ## Requirements

-For Mac OS users, please follow this [requirements](README_MACOS.md).
+For Mac OS users, please follow this [requirements](README_MACOS.md) before going further.

-### Docker/Podman
+### Docker or Podman

-Docker or Podman *(rootless)* is of course required and `docker compose`/`podman-compose` is a nice to have to simplify the whole process of deploying the whole stack by using the `docker-compose.yml` files *(for Docker this command will be embedded depending version, for Podman, the `podman-compose` command comes from a different package)*.
+Docker or Podman *(rootless)* is of course required and `docker compose` or `podman-compose` is a nice to have to simplify the whole process of deploying the whole stack by using the `docker-compose.yml` files *(for Docker, this command will be embedded depending the version, for Podman, `podman-compose` command comes from a different package)*.

-This is what looks like the container creation via `podman run` command for one container *(when not using `podman-compose`)*...
+This is what looks like the container creation via `podman run` *(it will be very similar with Docker)* command for one container only *(when not using `podman-compose`)*.

 ```bash
 podman run \